-Office Use Page # Name of Form PHS PJHS PMG PES 3 Acknowledgement of Receipt of Handbook and policies / Statement of Responsibility X X X X 5/6 Student Internet Use Agreement Х Х Х Х 7 Parent Involvement - Parent/Student Compact Х Х Х Х 17 School Messenger Form and ADE Media Release Form Х Х X X 9 Consent Form A - Drug Policy participa extra-cur nd Jr. LY if desires to te in ricular and/or to N/A N/A 11 Request for Chemical Rescreen Required School a I in High 13 Notification of Violation of Chemical Screen Testing Policy (First Positive Test) High ON conjuncti 15 Notification of Violation of Chemical Screen Testing Policy (Second Positive Test) chemical N/A screening program and positive test N/A 15 Notification of Violation of Chemical Screen Testing Policy (Third Positive Test) results. live test 19 Parent/Student Objection to Publication of Directory Information parent/st l in all buildi udent has a on of directo n objection to 21 Parent/Student Objection to Physical Examinations or Screenings Required in all buildings ONLY if a parent/student has an objection to physical examinations/screenings.
+Office Use Page # Name of Form PHS PJHS PMG PES 3 Acknowledgement of Receipt of Handbook and policies / Statement of Responsibility X X Х X 5/6 Student Internet Use Agreement Х Х Х Х 7 Parent Involvement - Parent/Student Compact X Х Х Х 17 School Messenger Form and ADE Media Release Form X Х Х Х 9 Consent Form A - Drug Policy Required School ar High ONI student d participat curricular and/or to campus. nd Jr. Y if esires to e in extra- activities N/A N/A 11 13 Request for Chemical Rescreen Notification of Violation of Chemical Screen Testing Policy (First Positive Test) Required School ar nd Jr. 15 Notification of Violation of Chemical Screen Testing Policy (Second Positive Test) High ONLY in conjunction with chemical screening N/A N program and N/A 15 Notification of Violation of Chemical Screen Testing Policy (Third Positive Test) positive te results. est 19 Parent/Student Objection to Publication of Directory Information Required in all buildings ONLY if a parent/student has an objection to publication of directory information.
+21 Parent/Student Objection to Physical Examinations or Screenings Required in all buildings ONLY if a parent/student has an objection to physical examinations/screenings.